This episode of CS is titled Awakening.

 One unforeseen effect during the Welsh Revival was that there was a work stoppage in the coal mines of Wales.
 For years, the mules that pulled the coal carts were used to hearing the miners curse at them.
 But when so many miners converted during the Revival, they refused to curse anymore and the mules no longer heard the profane commands telling them to move.
 Work in the mines stalled till the mules were retrained to respond to the now clean speech of the joyous miners.

 If you’re interested in more such interesting stories, I encourage you to head over to jedwinorr.com for more.

 And I want to also encourage you to check our David Guzik’s website at enduringword.com.

 David is one of the premier Bible expositors online today.
-His commentaries are used by many thousands of pastors, professors, Bible teachers & students all over the world.
+His free commentary is used by many thousands of pastors, professors, Bible teachers and students all over the world.

 Donations of any size to CS are welcome.
 You can do so at sanctorum.us // Thanks.